-In this episode of our marriage podcast Something Like Marriage, we talk about creating safe spaces for loving conversation in your relationship.
-We cover three main ways to create a loving space – decide your loving guidelines, choose a physical space, and an emotionally safe space.
+We cover three main ways to create safe spaces for loving conversation – decide your loving guidelines, choose a physical space and an emotionally safe space.

 Here is an example of the loving guidelines we have created.

 - No swearing.

 - No leaving.